-When used with a PCIe system supporting PASIDs, ARM recommends that the SMMU supports the same number of (or fewer) PASID bits supported by client Root Complexes so that software is able to detect end-toend SubstreamID capabilities through the SMMU.
+When used with a PCIe system supporting PASIDs, Arm recommends that the SMMU supports the same number of (or fewer) PASID bits supported by client Root Complexes so that software is able to detect end-toend SubstreamID capabilities through the SMMU.

-- If accesses from a device are expected to experience page faults and the Stall model is used, ARM recommends that a system does not depend on other devices on the same SMMU path as the device in order to resolve the faults.
+- If accesses from a device are expected to experience page faults and the Stall model is used, Arm recommends that a system does not depend on other devices on the same SMMU path as the device in order to resolve the faults.
 Because a stalled transaction occupies an input buffer resource, the SMMU might not guarantee to pass traffic whether faulting or not, and any new request for device DMA might deadlock. - Streams belonging to PCIe endpoints must not be stalled.
 The Terminate model is the only useful option.
-Stalling PCIe transactions risks either timeouts from the PCIe endpoint (which might be difficult to recover from), or deadlock in certain scenarios. - Specifically, PCIe traffic (especially if configured to Terminate, architecturally not stalling) must not be held up waiting for any PE action, including draining the Event queue or restarting stalled transactions.
+Stalling PCIe transactions risks either timeouts from the PCIe endpoint (which might be difficult to recover from), or deadlock in certain scenarios.
+A system is permitted to enforce this, for safety reasons.
+See section 3.12. - Specifically, PCIe traffic (especially if configured to Terminate, architecturally not stalling) must not be held up waiting for any PE action, including draining the Event queue or restarting stalled transactions.
 PCIe traffic must always make forward progress without unbounded delays dependent on software.
 An implementation must ensure that transactions to be terminated are not blocked by any other users of the SMMU which might consume resources or stall transactions for an indefinite time.